nnamon/PracticalRet2Libc/docs/lessonplan.md

 To illustrate what is going on under the machinery, we re-introduce our stack diagrams.
-Please note that the diagrams are a simplification and the values and offsets do not accurately reflect an actual execution of the binary.
+Please note that the diagrams are a simplification and the values and offsets do not accurately reflect an actual execution of the binary with regard to space allocated for local variables and buffers.
 We begin at the address 0x08048536, just before the call to `give_date()` occurs.

 ![Fig 5.1.
 0x08048536][callingconv1]